Visit Beijing, China

 Set in Beijing’s central Hutong area, the Shichahai Shadow Art Hotel is a boutique property with traditional yet comfortable furnishings.
 Staying here provides a truly original stay.

-Located around an hour's drive away from Beijing city centre, the Brickyard at Mutianyu is an eco retreat offering guests the chance to take in local village life as well as to explore this section of the Great Wall.
+Located around an hour's drive away from Beijing city center, the Brickyard at Mutianyu is an eco retreat offering guests the chance to take in local village life as well as to explore this section of the Great Wall.

 The Peninsula in Beijing is located in Wangfujing, making it ideal for exploring the city on foot.
 It is also close to the Forbidden City and other entertainment districts.